matthewoden/service_discovery/README.md

 ## Usage

+Examples usage project to come shortly.
+Docs available with `mix docs`.

 * `ServiceDiscovery.Network` finds and connects to existing elixir/erlang servers on startup.
 * `ServiceDiscovery.Tracker` registers the service to the cluster upon arrival, allowing it to immediately be used by other servers.

-Examples usage project to come shortly.
-Docs available with `mix docs`.

-**Note:** this project does assume you have a `.host.erlang` dotfile on your local machine.
+**Note:** this project does assumes you have a `.host.erlang` dotfile on your local machine.

-## Giving it a spin

-Assuming `~/.host.erlang` is on your machine with the following contents:
+If you don't, go ahead and touch `~/.host.erlang` on your machine, and stuff it with the following contents:

 ``` erlang
 'node1@127.0.0.1'.